Adino-S/Quiz/README.md

 # **TECHNOLOGIES USED**
 ## HTML, CSS & BOOTSTRAP
-The front end of the page is created on a html web page, and formatted using bootsrap and a custom-CSS style sheet.
+The front end of the page is created on a html web page, and formatted using bootstrap and a custom-CSS style sheet.

 ## JavaScript & jQuery
-The quiz was developed using an arrays and for loop.
-Control flows were used to direct the response provided to both the user, and the prompt.
+The backend uses an array push method to assign value and account for correct answers.

 # Bugs
 None at the moment, but would love to hear your feedback!